printfoo/factcheck-acl2021/README.md

 ### Paper:
 **Structurizing Misinformation Stories via Rationalizing Fact-Checks**
 Shan Jiang, Christo Wilson
-*Proceedings of the Annual Meeting of the Association for Computational Linguistics*, 2021
+In *Proceedings of the Annual Meeting of the Association for Computational Linguistics*, 2021
 Paper available at: https://shanjiang.me/publications/acl21_paper.pdf

 ### Contact: